Tuition and Fee Refunds

 - Unsubsidized Stafford Loan

 - Federal SEOG

-The Student Financial Services Office will notify the student of the amount of repayment within 30 days of determining the student’s withdrawal.
-The student has 30 calendar days after notification to make a repayment in full or make satisfactory repayment arrangements with Fort Valley State University’ Business Office.
+The Financial Aid Office will notify the student of the amount of funding returned to the appropriate federal program within 30 days of determining the student’s withdrawal.
+If after returning the funds, the student owes a balance to the University, the student must pay the balance in full or make satisfactory repayment arrangements with the Bursar’s Office.